 I know I just recently posted a soup recipe.
 But the weather has been rainy, and I’ve still been battling headaches.
 So soup sounded warm and comforting and perfect again.
-This soup is packed full of veggies that makes it taste wholesome and healthy, and has black eyed peas (that’s what I’m calling the beans from the title) and meat that makes it hearty and satisfying.
+This soup is packed full of veggies that makes it taste wholesome and healthy.
+Plus it has black eyed peas, and the meat makes it hearty and satisfying.
 The cayenne adds just a enough heat to let you know it’s there and warms you up a bit.

 So how did this deliciously perfect soup come into my life?
 My dad and step-mom invited us over a few weekends ago to celebrate Easter and my brother’s birthday.
 There is one thing you can always count on when Brenda is going to be cooking.
-Whatever she makes is going to be good, like really good.
-The hubs and I loved it, and she was nice enough to send us home with the recipe.
+Whatever she makes is going to be good.
+Like really good.
+The hubs and I loved it.
+So she was nice enough to send us home with the recipe.

 I, however, seem to be unable to simply follow a recipe.
 There was absolutely nothing wrong with Brenda’s recipe.
 I just adjusted it to use what we already had at home.
 The differences were that she used ham, and I used smoked sausage.
 She soaked and used dry black eyed peas, and I used canned.
 She used fresh collard greens, and I used frozen spinach.
-The overall flavors of both versions were comparable though, and we both served it with cornbread.
-(As a side note, my husband makes the best cornbread.
-Look forward to that post!)
+The overall flavors of both versions were comparable though.

 2 carrots chopped